sagiegurari/cargo-make/README.md

 <a name="usage-task-completion-zsh"></a>
 #### Zsh Task Completion
-By executing `cargo make --completion zsh` the necesary components will be created to enable task autocompletion.
+By executing `cargo make --completion zsh` the necessary components will be created to enable task autocompletion.
 A restart of the shell is needed, or `source ~/.zshrc`
 Then it will be possible to list the tasks defined in Makefile.toml using tab:  `cargo make <tab>`

 <a name="usage-shell-completion-fig"></a>